This article shares 12 tips to help you to communicate effectively when presenting.

 Before we even begin to craft our presentation we need to have absolute clarity on what we want from our audience after we have delivered our message.
 In other words, what exactly is it that we what them to think, feel and do the moment we finish speaking.

-Focusing on your ‘M’ point requires you to spend a great deal of time and conscious thought to your motivation for calling people together in the first place and their motivation for turning up.
+Focusing on your ‘M’ point requires a great deal of conscious thought to your motivation for calling people together in the first place.

 What do you want them to think, feel and do?